ClementPinard/depth-dataset-builder/README.md

 3. Extract optimal frames from video for a thorough photogrammetry that will use a mix of pix4D flight plan pictures and video still frames.
     - The total number of frame must not be too high to prevent the reconstruction from lasting too long on a single desktop (we recommand between 500 an 1000 images)
     - At the same time, extract if possible information on camera parameters to identify which video sequences share the same parameters (e.g 4K videos vs 720p videos, or different levels of zooming)
-    - This step is done by the script `videos_to_colmap.py` (Step 5)
+    - This step is done by the script `videos_to_colmap.py` (See Step by step guide, Step 5)

 4. Georeference your images.
     - For each frame with *GPS* position, convert them in *XYZ* coorindates in the projection system used by the Lidar point cloud (Here, EPSG:2154 was used)
     - Substract to these coordinates the centroid that logged when converting the LAS file to PLY.
     - Log image filename and centered *XYZ* position in a file for georegistration of the reconstruction point cloud
-    - This step is also done by the script `videos_to_colmap.py`
+    - This step is also done by the script `videos_to_colmap.py` (See Step by step guide, Step 5)

 4. Generate sky maps of your drone pictures to help the photogrammetry filter out noise during matching (Step 6)
     - Use a Neural Network to segment the drone picture and generate masks so that the black areas will be ignored
     - This is done with the script `generate_sky_masks.py`

-3. Perform a photogrammetry on your pictures
+3. Perform a photogrammetry on your pictures (See Step by step guide, Steps 6 - 7 - 8)
     - The recommended tool is COLMAP because further tools will use its output format
     - You should get a sparse 3D model, exhaustive enough to :
         - Be matched with the Lidar Point cloud
         - Localize other video frames in the reconstruction

 4. Change reconstructed point cloud with shift and scale to match Lidar point cloud
-    - See [here](https://colmap.github.io/faq.html#geo-registration) for point cloud georegistration with colmap
+    - See [here](https://colmap.github.io/faq.html#geo-registration) for point cloud georegistration with colmap (See Step by step guide, Step 9)

-5. For each video : continue the photogrammetry with video frames at a low fps (we took 1fps)
+5. Video Localization :
-    - We do this in order to keep the whole mapping at a linear time
+    - Continue the photogrammetry with video frames at a low fps (we took 1fps).
+We do this in order to keep the whole mapping at a linear time (See Step by step guide, Step 10.3)
-    - Merge all the resulting models into one full model with thorough photogrammetry frames and all the 1fps frames
+    - Merge all the resulting models into one full model with thorough photogrammetry frames and all the 1fps frames (See Step by step guide, Step 10.)
     - Finish registering the remaning frames.
-For RAM reasons, every video is divided into chunks, so that a sequence registered is never more than 4000 frames.
+For RAM reasons, every video is divided into chunks, so that a sequence registered is never more than e.g. 4000 frames (See Step by step guide, Step 10.)
     - Filter the final model at full framerate : remove points with absurd angular and translational accleration.
 Interpolate the resulting discarded points (but keep a track of them).
-This is done in the script `filter_colmap_model.py`
+This is done in the script `filter_colmap_model.py` (See Step by step guide, Step 10.)

 6. Densify the resulting point cloud with COLMAP (see [here](https://colmap.github.io/tutorial.html#dense-reconstruction))
     - Export a PLY file along with the VIS file with `colmap stereo_fusion`